 They are processing their day.

-When our children play, they use their own lived experience as a reference point.
-It sounds kind of fancy, but simply put, they play what they know.
-So, they are likely to give you big clues about their day or how they see their world when they play.
-Kids also use play as a way of thinking about and processing their day.
-They go over the challenging bits, work through conflict, and practice skills or new ideas also.
+Our children use their own experiences as reference points when they play.
+It sounds fancy but simply put, they play what they know.
+So, they will likely give you clues about their day or how they see their world when they play.
+Kids also use play to think about and process their day.
+They also go over the challenging bits, work through conflict, and practice skills or new ideas.

 They are exploring their personalities.

-Because open-ended play, or free play (not a structured game or activity), has no particular goal, our children are free to explore their inner workings without judgment.
-So, when they play dress ups, they can access different parts of their personality to create characters.
-It helps them get a feel for what makes them comfortable in terms of attitudes, behaviors, etc. by taking on different personas.
+Because open-ended play, or free play (not a structured game or activity), has no particular goal, our children can explore their inner workings without judgment.
+So, when they play dress-up, they can access different parts of their personality to create characters.
+It helps them get a feel for what makes them comfortable regarding attitudes, behaviors, etc., by taking on different personas.

 It helps their language development.

-When our children take on characters in play, they also modulate their words and communication styles to “fit” better with their idea of who the character is.
-Without it being a formal lesson, their character development leads them to experiment with new phrasing or speech patterns.
+When our children take on characters during play, they also modulate their words and communication styles to “fit” better with their idea of who the character is.
+Without a formal lesson, their character development leads them to experiment with new phrasing or speech patterns.
 This practice can help them with overall increased skills in using language.

 They’re practicing motor skills.

-While dressing up is fun, our kids don’t realize they are also exercising (using gross motor skills) while they play.
-They are also strengthening their fine motor skills when they grapple with zips, buttons, Velcro, and ties on their dress-up clothes.
+While dressing up is fun, our kids don’t realize they are also exercising (using gross motor skills) while playing.
+They also strengthen their fine motor skills when they grapple with zips, buttons, Velcro, and ties on their dress-up clothes.